Hungarian Eggdrop Soup with Sorrel (Tojásleves sóskával)

 Happy New Year!

 Hope you all had a very lovely Christmas and were able to indulge in as many Christmas dishes as you could … but now many of us tend to gravitate towards lighter yet nourishing foods.
-In general, to tune in with the seasons, winter is more about dormancy and resting, giving our body a break especially after all the feasting and partying of Christmas.
+In general, to tune in with the seasons, winter is more about dormancy and resting, giving our body a break especially after all the feasting and partying.

 PLEASE READ !!!
 I use cep mushrooms but if you don’t know how to find edible mushrooms in the wild, definitely go to the stores and purchase them there.
 Mushrooms are very valuable but there can be some poisonous ones.
 Stores sell some fine mushrooms that are dried and are worth using.
 Just soak them in water and then they are ready to be used.
-Last time I used shitaki mushrooms and I thoght was a nice substitution.
+Last time I used shiitake mushrooms and I thought they worked well.

 The soup will need a good home-made stock.
 Both a meat based or a vegetable based stock would work great.
-You can use beef bones but the vegatarian version is great too.
-For the vegetarian stock I added onions, garlic, 2 bay leaf, 1 heaping Tbsp black peppercorn, handfull of mushrooms, 1 celery root, couple of carrots and parsley root.
+For the vegetarian stock, I added onions, garlic, and 2 bay leaves.
+I also included 1 heaping Tbsp of black peppercorn, a handful of mushrooms, 1 celery root, a couple of carrots, and a parsley root.
 Honestly, we could not taste much difference.
-Don’t forget to put celery root in the stock it surely adds something special to the flavor.
+Don’t forget to put celery root in the vegetarian stock, it surely adds something special to the flavor.

 RECIPE